geoscixyz/em/content/physical_properties/chargeability/chargeability_lab_setup_measurements.rst

    Figure GDD SCIP tester.

-Measured voltage can be stacked and we could obtain half-period voltage as shown in :numref:`DCIPcurve`.
+Measured voltage can be stacked and we could obtain half-period voltage as shown in :numref:`DCIPcurve_lab`.
 We alterantively define pseudo-chargeability (M) as

 .. math::
 	M = \int_{t_1}^{t_2} \frac{V_s(t)}{V_0} dt